davidthescobar/gen-ai-bootcamp-2025/genai-architecting/sentence-constructor/chatgpt/prompt.md

 8. Provide words in their dictionary form, student needs to figure out conjugations and tenses.
 9. Provide a possible sentence structure.
 11. Do not use Romaji when showing japanese text except in the table of vocabulary.
+12. When student makes an attempt, interpret their reading so they can see what they actually said.
 </rules>

 ## Formatting Instructions